-ISCA administers the Singapore Chartered Accountant Qualification programme and is the Designated Entity to confer the Chartered Accountant of Singapore - CA (Singapore) - designation.
+ISCA is the Designated Entity to confer the Chartered Accountant of Singapore - CA (Singapore) - designation.

 ISCA is a member of Chartered Accountants Worldwide, a global family that brings together the members of leading institutes to create a community of over 1.8 million Chartered Accountants and students in more than 190 countries.